infobsmi/b33s/docs/hotfixes.md

 # Introduction

-This document outlines how to make hotfix binaries and containers for MinIO?.
+This document outlines how to make hotfix binaries and containers for B33S?.
 The main focus in this article is about how to backport patches to a specific branch and finally building binaries/containers.

 ## Pre-pre requisite

-- A working knowledge of MinIO codebase and its various components.
+- A working knowledge of B33S codebase and its various components.
 - A working knowledge of AWS S3 API behaviors and corner cases.

 ## Pre-requisite for backporting any fixes